inductiva/inductiva/docs/simulators/FVCOM.md

 a solution to allow users to customize and specify their own flags for on-the-fly compilation.

-If you are having trouble with the nml file you can do the following:
+If you are having trouble with the input namelist file, you can do the following to generate a valid `nml` file in the `working_dir` with the expected format for the requested model:

 ```python
 import inductiva